- Current Projects

-Companies and organizations which have many web pages in their website use content management systems to build and edit their webpages.
+Companies and organizations which have many web pages use a content management systems to build and edit their webpages.
 A Content Management System is essentially a frame work which allows for the sharing of common elements across many different pages.
 This efficiency helps the web team locate, track and make changes to many pages in the ETSU web site very quickly.

 Each department is ultimately responsible for web updates and the quality of content in its site.